superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 Graph Embeddings, such as [Node2Vec](https://snap.stanford.edu/node2vec/), have a variety of use cases, including recommender systems.
 [Graph embedding models](https://towardsdatascience.com/knowledge-graph-embeddings-101-2cc1ca5db44f) learn the relationships between entities in a knowledge graph using low-dimensional embeddings, making it more efficient to compute various similarity and inference tasks.

-There has been much debate on the use of transformer models for time series data embeddings.
-For example, after much initial hype over Zhou et al’s transformer-based Informer model, unveiled in [a 2021 paper](https://arxiv.org/abs/2012.07436) that won an AAAI 2021 Outstanding Paper Award, subsequent research appeared to show that such transformer-based models were outperformed on time series forecasting tasks by simpler [linear algorithms](https://machine-learning-made-simple.medium.com/why-do-transformers-suck-at-time-series-forecasting-46ae3a4d6b11), including the DLinear model.
+Much debate has been on using transformer models for time series data embeddings.
+For example, after much initial hype over Zhou et al.’s transformer-based Informer model, unveiled in [a 2021 paper](https://arxiv.org/abs/2012.07436) that won an AAAI 2021 Outstanding Paper Award, subsequent research appeared to show that such transformer-based models were outperformed on time series forecasting tasks by simpler [linear algorithms](https://machine-learning-made-simple.medium.com/why-do-transformers-suck-at-time-series-forecasting-46ae3a4d6b11), including the DLinear model.

 This debate is still very much alive, with transformer-based proponents maintaining that [Autoformer custom models perform better](https://huggingface.co/blog/autoformer).
 Whichever side of this debate you stand on, the fact remains: if you work with time series data, you need custom models.

 Custom models are more useful and perform better than pre-trained models where data is atypical, structured and or proprietary.
 Pre-trained models, on the other hand, are typically designed for general applications and may not perfectly align with specific downstream tasks.

-So, is there a way of preserving the efficiency and performance advantages of a pre-trained model, permitting a faster go-to-market, but **also** align it with specific downstream tasks?
+So, is there a way of preserving a pre-trained model's efficiency and performance advantages, permitting a faster go-to-market, but **also** align it with specific downstream tasks?

 One approach is **fine-tuning**.